 Traffic accidents are always scary, but when you discover that the negligent drivers are underinsured or uninsured, the prospect of getting stuck with overwhelming medical and mechanics bills is devastating.
-The Guirl Law Firm, LLC is committed exclusively to personal injury litigation and insurance claims.
+The Guirl Law Firm is committed exclusively to personal injury litigation and insurance claims.
 With more than 25 years of experience, we think outside the box to maximize your damages award.
 We typically pursue compensation from your insurance company and often file third party lawsuits to recover the balance.

 Missouri law requires all drivers to maintain the minimum level of liability insurance and uninsured motorist coverage.
 You must show proof of insurance when registering your vehicle, renewing your licenses, responding to a police officer’s request or cooperating in a car accident investigation.
 The minimum level of motor vehicle liability insurance coverage is $25,000 per person and $50,000 per accident for bodily injury and $10,000 per accident for property damage.
 Your uninsured motorist policy should cover at least $25,000 per person and $50,000 per accident for bodily injury.